How to stop automatic driver installation on Windows 10

 9. Click the OK button.

-Once you complete the steps, Windows 10 will no longer try to install drivers automatically for new devices on your computer.
-If upgrading your graphics card or setting up a new printer, you will need to download and install those drivers from your manufacturer.
+Once you complete the steps, Windows 10 will no longer install driver updates automatically for new devices on your computer.
+If you have to upgrade your graphics card or set up a new printer, you will have to download and install those drivers from your manufacturer support website.

 Alternatively, if you have Windows 10 Pro, Enterprise, or Education, you can use the Local Group Policy Editor to stop the operating system from checking and installing driver updates.

-To disable automatic driver install from Group Policy, use these steps:
+To disable automatic driver updates from Group Policy, use these steps:

 1. Open Start.